-Ask your friends, family, and classmates if they have any advice or acquaintances.
-Maybe they know someone who rents a room?
-I think it is quite common in all Swedish cities that landlords renting a room in their houses to newcomers.
+Ask your friends, family, and classmates if they have any advice to find a place.
+They might know someone who rents a room.
+Reach out to your network and tell them you are actively searching for accommodation.
+It is quite common almost in all Swedish cities that landlords renting a room in their big houses to newcomers.
 For instance, my fellow digital ambassador Camilo always says how happy he is to get a chance to live with a Swedish landlord in Gothenburg.
 Have you read his experiences yet?

 4. Check out the student unions.